eggchoo/churn-analysis/README.md

   - churn category, churn reason

 2. _**Predicting future churners**_
-3. _**provide business insights and recommendations to stakeholders**_
+3. _**Provide business insights and recommendations to stakeholders**_

 ---
 ## Data structure
-The dataset contains information about 6,418 customers of a telecommunications company.
+The dataset contains information about _**6,418 customers of a telecommunications company**_.
 The dataset comprises 34 variables, each capturing different aspects of customer behavior and demographics.

 The dataset had 2 main tables:
 - _**prod_churn**_ is a table of _**all customers**_ including customers who were _**retained, churned, and newly joined**_.